TODO List

 Tasks

-• completed: format is boolean; default value is false
+content: format is stringcompleted: format is boolean; default value is falsetimestamps: format is datetime

 API Endpoints